 |Public transport||Face masks are mandatory on public transport and at public transport stops.
 Ferries to Gozo and boat trips to Comino are operating regularly.|

 |Hiking||Not yet known – we’re working on it.|

 |Biking||Not yet known – we’re working on it.|

-For more information, take a look at the Foreign and Commonwealth Office (FCO) advice on travelling to Malta.
+For more information, take a look at the Foreign, Commonwealth & Development Office (FCDO) advice on travelling to Malta.